JuliaLang/julia/doc/stdlib/base.rst

 .. function:: poll_fd(fd, seconds::Real; readable=false, writable=false)

    Poll a file descriptor fd for changes in the read or write availability and with a timeout given by the second argument.
-   If the timeout is not needed, use `wait(fd)` instead.
+   If the timeout is not needed, use ``wait(fd)`` instead.
 The keyword arguments determine which of read and/or write status should be monitored and at least one of them needs to be set to true.
-The return code is 0 on timeout and an OR'd bitfield of UV_READABLE and UV_WRITABLE otherwise, indicating which event was triggered.
+   The returned value is an object with boolean fields ``readable``, ``writable``, and ``timedout``, giving the result of the polling.

 .. function:: poll_file(s, interval_seconds::Real, seconds::Real)